 Sometimes in wanting too much, you lose what you have.
 Sometimes, you want pasta but your friend wants Thai red curry.
 Okay… I suppose.
 Sometimes, you’ll have disagreements, at times things won’t go your way.
 And that’s okay too.
 You still stick together without judging each other.
 That’s what true friendship is about.

 The more you are in harmony with others, with the universe, the greater peace you experience at heart.
 There is no ideal platonic relationship or romantic relationship.
 It is only what you make of it.
 Read more here.

 Is there a relationship that surpasses true friendship?

-It is fair to expect love in return of love.
-It is normal to desire acknowledgement of our efforts or recognition of our talents and work.
+It is fair to expect love in return for love.
+It is normal to desire acknowledgment of our efforts or recognition of our talents and work.
 A true friendship, other platonic relationships and romantic ones too, thrive when people reciprocate in kind.